Hydraulic Cylinder Rebuild Guide | Thompson Tractor

 Your hydraulic cylinder must be in top condition to ensure your machine’s highest performance.
 These signs indicate the need for repair:

-1. Leaking fluid: Red or yellowish fluid around or under your equipment might indicate cylinder leaks.
-Leaks can happen internally or externally.
+• Leaking fluid: Red or yellowish fluid around or under your equipment might indicate cylinder leaks, which can happen internally or externally.
 Regular service to your hydraulic cylinder will help you prevent them.

-4. Physical damage: Bent parts, dents, or cracks in the hydraulic cylinder are common wear and tear from daily operations and a clear sign that your cylinder needs repair.
+• Physical damage: Bent parts, dents, or cracks in the hydraulic cylinder are common results of wear and tear from daily operations and clear signs that your cylinder needs repair.

 How to Rebuild a Hydraulic Cylinder: A Step-By-Step Guide

-At Thompson Tractor, we’ve compiled a step-by-step guide to help you repair and rebuild your hydraulic cylinder.
+Our experts at Thompson Tractor compiled a step-by-step guide to help you repair and rebuild your hydraulic cylinder.
 Rebuilding a hydraulic cylinder requires experience and expertise using proper tools and techniques.
-Technicians must be familiar with different system types and comply with industry regulations and standards.
-They must also follow the original equipment manufacturer’s (OEM) manual and best practices.
+Our technicians know different system types inside and out, and they follow all industry regulations and the original equipment manufacturer’s (OEM) manual.

 1. Gather Tools and Parts